 In life, it is so easy to get caught up in working too much, staring at the computer screen for way longer than needed, and it can really have an effect on your well being!

-Not too long ago, I was in traffic on my way to a work event when all of the sudden, the car in front of me slams on their breaks.
+Not too long ago, I was in traffic on my way to a work event when all of the sudden, the car in front of me slams on their brakes.
 To my surprise, I responded with some not-so-elegant language.
 You see, if you know me, you know that this isn’t something that I do very often.
 As a matter of fact, I only do this when I’m stressed and overworked.

 While foul language is one of my indicators that I am working too hard, you may have others!
 That’s why today, I’m going to be sharing the 5 signs that you’re working too much, and small changes you can make to put yourself first.